Product, CX, and Brand

 Results

-Our Project Team brought much-needed clarity to the company regarding customer expectations and fulfilling on our brand promise.
+I led Project Team to help the company better understand customer expectations and deliver on our brand promise.

 CEO Clate Mask called us “one of the greatest ‘Tiger Teams’ in the history of the company.”